-The global macroeconomic environment is facing challenges, including the end of quantitative easing by the U.S. Federal Reserve, the economic slowdown in the Eurozone since 2014 and the uncertain impact of "Brexit".
-The growth of the Chinese economy has slowed since 2012 and such slowdown may continue.
-There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
-There have been concerns over unrest and terrorist threats in the Middle East, Europe and Africa, which have resulted in volatility in oil and other markets.
-There have also been concerns on the relationship between China and other countries, including the surrounding Asian countries, which may potentially result in foreign investors exiting the China market and other economic effects.
-Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and policies and the expected or perceived overall economic growth rate in China.
-The United States and China have recently been involved in controversy over trade barriers in China that threatened a trade war between the countries and have implemented or proposed to implement tariffs on certain imported products.
-Sustained tension between the United States and China over trade policies could significantly undermine the stability of the global and Chinese economy.
-Any severe or prolonged slowdown or instability in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.
+COVID-19 had a severe and negative impact on the Chinese and the global economy in the first quarter of 2020.
+Whether this will lead to a prolonged downturn in the economy is still unknown.
+Even before the outbreak of COVID-19, the global macroeconomic environment is facing numerous challenges.
+The growth rate of the Chinese economy had already been slowing since 2010.
+There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies which had been adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China, even before 2020.
+Unrest, terrorist threats and the potential for war in the Middle East and elsewhere may increase market volatility across the globe.
+There have also been concerns about the relationship between China and other countries, including the surrounding Asian countries, which may potentially have economic effects.
+In particular, there is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations and tariffs.
+Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
+Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.